powersync-ja/powersync-supabase-react-native-todolist-demo/README.md

 ## Setup Supabase Project

-Create a new Supabase project, and paste an run the contents of [database.sql](./database.sql) in the Supabase SQL editor.
+Create a new Supabase project, and paste and run the contents of [database.sql](./database.sql) in the Supabase SQL editor.

 It does the following: